Marketing and Content: The Critical Importance of Consistent Writing Standards

 Here at Acrolinx, we have a history of analyzing the quality of lots of companies’ content.
 Building on that work, we recently decided to take that research and analysis a step further.

 Rather than simply evaluate the quality of a company’s content overall, we chose to score the different individual types of content that companies publish.
-I’m talking about things like their corporate communication, marketing, product or service content, and support content.
+We’re talking about things like their corporate communication, marketing, product or service content, and support content.
 Why?
 Well, because we wanted to see if all of those different types of content would be of a consistently high level of quality within individual companies.
 Spoiler alert: They weren’t.

-I’m sure I’m stating the obvious, but I should point out here that different types of content are typically written and maintained by different teams, including marketing, tech docs, and product, among others.
+I’m sure we’re stating the obvious, but we should point out here that different types of content are typically written and maintained by different teams, including marketing, tech docs, and product, among others.
 So while each type of content has a different use, is needed at different points in the buying process, and is written by different teams, they all share a common goal: helping to create great customer experiences.

 Next, we calculated the variance between the highest and lowest scoring sections within each company, which we used to benchmark the consistency of their content.
 Based on our research and experience, we determined that companies with a variance of seven points or less have content that’s sufficiently consistent to help them build their brand.
 On the other hand, in our view, companies with a variance of greater than seven points start to suffer as a result of that inconsistency.